wp-plugins/bepro-listings-business-directory/readme.txt

 [BePro Listings Business Directory](www.beprosoftware.com/shop/bepro-listings-business-directory/) | [Support Forum](http://beprosoftware.com/forums/) | [Documentation & Add Ons](http://beprosoftware.com/products/bepro-listings/)

 = BePro Listings =

+BePro Listings is a great foundation with features like, **google maps**, **ajax search filter**, Categories, **front end uploads** and so much more.
+Read more about whats possible on our wordpress.org page or via the documentations link bove.

 This base plugin "BePro Listings" can seem simple to the novice, with its single shortcode [bl_all_in_one].
 However, this **Business Directory** addon demonstrates our customization capabilities under the surface.

-BePro Listings is a great foundation with features like, google maps, ajax search filter, Categories, front end uploads and so much more.
-Read more about whats possible on our wordpress.org page or via the documentations link bove.

 = How to Use =